III (Chad Brock album)

-III is the third and final studio album released by country music artist Chad Brock.
+III is the third studio album released by country music artist Chad Brock.
 It features the single "Tell Me How".
 The only single from the album, the song failed to make the top 40 on the US country chart; Brock exited Warner Bros' roster by the end of 2001.
 Three of Brock's biggest hits — "Yes!", "Ordinary Life" and "Lightning Does the Work", the latter two from his 1998 debut and the former from 2000's Yes! — are included as bonus tracks.